guardian/source/docs/rfcs/header-component-api.md

 #### `<EditorialHeader.Support />`

-Presents either the Support buttons, or the Thank You message depending on whether the user is a supporter
+Presents a message thanking supporters, or encouraging the reader to become a supporter.
+The heading, subheading and buttons can be customised.

 ![Support buttons](images/header-component-api/support-buttons.png)
 ![Support thank you message](images/header-component-api/support-thank-you.png)

 #### Props

--   `showSupportButtons` _boolean_
+-   `heading` _string_
-    -   whether to show the support buttons
+    -   Text for the heading
--   `showSubscriberMessage` _boolean_
+-   `subheading` _string_
-    -   whether to show the Thank You message
+    -   Text for the subheading
+-   `primaryCta` _{ ctaUrl: string; ctaText: string }_
+    -   URL and button label for the primary call to action
--   `readerRevenueLinks` _{ subscribe: string; support: string; contribute: string }_
+-   `secondaryCta` _{ ctaUrl: string; ctaText: string }_
-    -   urls to assign to the support buttons
+    -   URL and button label for the secondary call to action

 ## Risks and uncertainty